changy12/Generalized-Smooth-Nonconvex-Optimization-is-As-Efficient-As-Smooth-Nonconvex-Optimization/README.md

 # Generalized-Smooth-Nonconvex-Optimization-is-As-Efficient-As-Smooth-Nonconvex-Optimization

-This code is for the paper: Generalized-Smooth Nonconvex Optimization is As Efficient As Smooth Nonconvex Optimizations
+This code is for the ICML 2023 paper titled: Generalized-Smooth Nonconvex Optimization is As Efficient As Smooth Nonconvex Optimizations

 Simply run “PhaseRetrieval.py”.
 A new folder called “Phase_results” will be created.
 Then in this folder, the code will the two result figures for phase retrieval as well as “hyperparameters.txt” which records the hyperparameters of all algorithms.